-Now that baby is one year old, honey can be introduced.
+Now that the baby is one year old, honey can be introduced.
 Honey has long been known for its antibacterial properties.
-Many traditional home remedies therefore include honey in their formulations.
+Many traditional home remedies, therefore, include honey in their formulations.

 Honey and ginger: In half a teaspoon of honey add finely grated ginger and mix.
 Give baby this mixture to eat.
 Ginger is anti-inflammatory in nature and this combination gives quick relief from sore throat.

 Ginger: Adding ginger to soups and other cooked foods is an added bonus.
 You may notice an appetite drop when they are suffering from cold.
 So whatever little they are eating make sure to add a little bit of ginger in there to help hasten the recovery.